jeffrpowell/listaway/architecture.md

 3. **List Management**: Creating, editing, and organizing lists
 4. **Item Management**: Adding, updating, and removing items within lists
 5. **Collections**: Grouping related lists together and managing them as a unit
-6. **Sharing Functionality**: Ability to share lists and collections with other users
+6. **Sharing Functionality**: Ability to share lists and collections to the internet or with other users
 7. **Admin Features**: Administrative capabilities for user and instance management

 The application follows a clean separation between backend (Go) and frontend (JavaScript) with a well-structured organization of code by functional domains.
 The backend is organized using a layered architecture with database operations, business logic, and HTTP handlers clearly separated.